-The Commission has considered these factors and determined that it should penalize Ed's Disposal \$200 (Penalty Assessment), calculated as follows:
+The Commission has considered these factors and determined that it should penalize Kraig Hansen \$100 (Penalty Assessment), calculated as follows:

-• Two violations of 49 C.F.R. § 393.45(d) - Air Brake - Audible air leak at other than a proper connection.
-The Commission assesses a penalty of \$100 for each occurrence of this out-of-service violation, for a total of \$200.
+• One violation of 49 C.F.R. § 393.62 - Buses - Required emergency exit not properly marked.
+The Commission assesses a penalty of \$100 for this out-of-service violation.